-The 16:9 layout functions in the same way as the Traditional Layout - perfect for digital storytelling - but the wider cell allows for greater detail and closer adaptation to film and animation projects.
+16:9 is the ratio of a standard widescreen camera format.
+The 16:9 layout functions in the same way as the Traditional Layout - perfect for digital storytelling - and the wider cell allows for greater detail in your storyboards.
+It's also perfect for adaptation to film and animation projects, since it mimics the typical camera frame moreso than a square.
 Single cells of the storyboard are also better suited for viewing on most standard modern devices.

 Storyboard That is an amazing tool for schools!
 The 16:9 is an expanded version of the original (and most flexible) layout.
 Below are storyboard examples across all subjects, and an additional section just for special education and IEPs.

 Images are powerful, especially if planned with a purpose in mind.
 Sometimes a storyboard with multiple cells just isn't needed, and you would be better off with one panel.
 In the Storyboard Creator, you can adjust the size, number, and order of cells.
 So if a story, comic, teacher reference, poster, or graphic organizer works best as one image, make a single cell storyboard.

 Check out the GARGANTUAN size of the single cell storyboard below!
 Posters, anyone?

 There are many ways to use a storyboard, but let's take a moment to discuss its value for film planning.
 The 16:9 Layout was designed with film in mind.
 A film storyboard does tell the story, but in a technical way: it is a plan for the director, crew, and actors to use for production.
 There are different layout options, but when planning a video, whether it is a student skit or a final project in film school, use the title and description boxes along with the cell.

 |Title Box||The title box will give you a chance to label a scene or shot or to give basic camera directions.||Example: